 Staff propose that two environmental events be held annually, with one in the spring and one in the fall.
 The fall event would consist of an open-house format which will be focused on a particular environmental or 'green' theme.
-The spring event would consist Youth Engagement.
-Diversity and Inclusivity, and Consultation on the Environment

-Youth Engagement, Diversity and Inclusivity, and Consultation on the Environment Page 4 of 7 of an environmental action day, also focused on a particular theme or activity.
+The spring event would consist Youth Engagement, Diversity and Inclusivity, and Consultation on the Environment of an environmental action day, also focused on a particular theme or activity.
 These themes would be chosen by staff based on current initiatives or upcoming projects.